Maxsta

-Ian Koromah (born 1995), better known by the stage name Maxsta, is an English grime MC from South East London.
-He is signed Just Jam, a subsidiary of Sony Music Entertainment.
+Ian Sanusee Koromah (born 1995), better known by the stage name Maxsta, is an English grime MC from South East London.
+He is signed to Just Jam, a subsidiary of Sony Music Entertainment.
 A fast-paced, choppy style of delivery has led him to be compared to fellow London rapper Dizzee Rascal.
 He has worked with Tinie Tempah, Chipmunk, and Wiley.

 Early life

 Koromah was born in Lewisham, London, in 1995.
 His parents had moved from Sierra Leone to avoid its civil war.
 Raised in Peckham, Koromah's family then moved to East Ham in the borough of Newham.
 It was here that Koromah attended Langdon School: the same school as Kano attended.
 He became known as Maxsta after telling people his name was Maxwell to avoid being called Ian.
 While at school Koromah became heavily interested in music, taking lessons in the guitar, piano and cello.

 Koromah has stated in several interviews that he enjoys a diverse selection of music.
 As a child he was initially into rock music and skateboarding before becoming interested in grime, being introduced to it through JME's "Shut Your Mouth" and Ghetto's "2000 and Life".